kiinoda/job_getter/README.md

 6. Deploy the Lambda function:
    ```
-   npx sls deploy
+   serverless deploy
    ```

+   Note: The first deployment will create an ECR repository and upload a container image.
+This may take a few minutes.

 ## How It Works

-1. The Serverless Framework creates:
+1. The Serverless Framework:
+   - Creates an ECR repository for your container image
+   - Builds and pushes a standard Alpine-based Docker image (only ~25MB) with Git pre-installed
-   - An AWS Lambda function using the provided.al2 runtime
+   - Creates a Lambda function using the container image
-   - An IAM role with necessary permissions
+   - Sets up an IAM role with necessary permissions
-   - A CloudWatch Events rule for scheduling
+   - Creates a CloudWatch Events rule for scheduling
-   - Permissions for CloudWatch Events to invoke the Lambda
+   - Configures permissions for CloudWatch Events to invoke the Lambda

 2. The Lambda function is triggered every weekday at 5:15 PM UTC and:
-   - Installs Git if needed
+   - Uses the pre-installed Git in the Alpine container
    - Clones your repository
    - Creates a random text file
    - Commits and pushes the changes